ignite/cli/docs/guide/blog/index.md

 }
 ```

-Now that you have implemented functions for getting the number of posts and setting the post count, you can implement the logic behind the `AppendPost` function:
+Now that you have implemented functions for getting the number of posts and setting the post count, at the top of the same `x/blog/keeper/post.go` file, implement the logic behind the `AppendPost` function:

 ```go
 package keeper